cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-rollback.md

 * `--mysql_enable={true|false}`

   Handle MySQL connections.
   Default is `false`.

 * `--postgresql_enable={true|false}`

   Handle PostgreSQL connections.
   Default is `false`.

 * `--client_id=<id>`

-  Client ID should be name of file with private key.
+  ClientID that will be used for all encrypted data.
+  All data returned by query specified in `--select=<select_query>` parameter should be encrypted only with this ClientID.

 * `--connection_string=<connection_string>`